How can the "headers already sent" error be resolved when using the header() function?

 Related Questions

-- What are some best practices for handling database queries in PHP functions to avoid errors?
+- What are some best practices for naming variables and database columns in PHP to avoid confusion and improve readability?